Support Arts For All

 Visually Impaired

 Seating for the visually impaired is available.
-Large print and Braille playbills are available by making a request at least 21 days prior to the performance.
+Large print and Braille playbills are available upon request with at least 21 days' notice.

 Mobility

-Wheelchair accessible, limited mobility and companion seating is available in various locations and price zones throughout our venue.
+Wheelchair-accessible, limited-mobility and companion seating are available in various locations and price zones throughout our venues.
 One companion seat is available per patron.
 Accessible seats are sold on a first-come, first-served basis.

 As a courtesy, a limited number of complimentary wheelchairs are available at all performances.
-Speak to a member of our staff upon arrival.
+Please speak to a member of our house staff upon arrival.

-Handicap parking is available in the Center's parking garage and in the lot located directly in front of the venue.
+Handicap parking is available in the Ferguson Center's parking garage and the lot directly opposite the venue.

-Valet parking is available at most performances for all patrons at a cost of $30 per car.
-If valet parking is not available, patrons with limited mobility may park in the drop-off circle at our venue's main entrance.
+Valet parking is available at most performances for $30 per car.
+If valet parking is unavailable, patrons with limited mobility may park in the drop-off circle at our venue's main entrance.

 Education and Community Outreach